zk5160/Homeless-Donation-Organization/docs/DesignDoc.md

 ![Replace with your Model Tier class diagram 1, etc.](model-placeholder.png)

 ## OO Design Principles

+### Low Coupling
+Low coupling involves the structuring of classes and logic in such a way that contains the functionality and responsibility of an object without interfering with other objects.
+We implemented this principle by separating object/class functionalities: our User, Need, FundingBasket, and Checkout classes each contain their own constructiors, getters, and setters that are unreadable by external classes.
+Instead, any interactions between classes are handled by another separate class that was solely made for this purpose.

+### Controller

+### Dependency Injection

 > _**[Sprint 1]** Name and describe the initial OO Principles that your team has considered in support of your design (and implementation) for this first Sprint._